andrealba/vscode-launch-config-generator/README.md

 # VS Code Launch Config Generator

-A JS script that automatically generates or updates VS Code `launch.json` debug configurations based on the scripts defined in your `package.json`.
+A JS scrip that automatically generates or merges VS Code `launch.json` debug configurations based on the scripts defined in your `package.json`. in package.json.
+It supports npm, yarn, or pnpm, with optional script name filtering, timestamped backups, and a single confirmation prompt when overwriting existing entries.

-It supports:
+Features:

+- Detects and loads scripts from `package.json`
+- Adds one launch configuration per script
-- `npm`, `yarn`, or `pnpm`
+- It supports `npm`, `yarn`, or `pnpm`
-- Script filtering by prefix (e.g., only `dev:*` scripts)
+- Optionally filters scripts by prefix (e.g., `dev`)
-- One-time confirmation prompt for overwriting existing configs
+- Confirmation prompt before overwriting existing launch configurations
-- Automatic backups of existing `launch.json` (timestamped)
+- Automatic timestamped backups of existing `.vscode/launch.json` file
-- Automatic mode with `--yes` flag for CI or scripted use
+- Command-line options to skip prompts (--yes) and specify package manager and filter
+- Skipping scripts containing "generate-launch" anywhere in their names

 ---